doobah/icepack/README.md

 - The number of types [int]
 - For each type:
   - The type's assembly qualified name [string]
-  - If the type is a basic type (primitive, string, decimal):
+  - If the type is an immutable type (primitive, string, decimal):
     - Category ID = 0 [byte]
   - If the type is an array:
     - Category ID = 1 [byte]